Lorcana Ruby/Amethyst Bounce Control Deck List and Guide (Set Five)

 Try discarding Be Prepared

-In general, you need to be careful if you are going up a Ruby/Amethyst deck with Whole New World.
+In general, you need to be careful if you are going up a Ruby/Amethyst deck with A Whole New World.
 Often the best thing that can happen to you is that your opponent just fails to draw Be Prepared, and Whole New World can help them draw it.
 However, you could also get lucky and discard their Be Prepared or even two (or three).

 A Whole New World